mrjvs/42-ft_ls/README.md

 #### What's the answer to life universe and everything?
 42

-## License
+#### Can I do X and Y with your code?
-MIT, do whatever you want.
+It's an MIT license, do whatever you want.